Same-sex marriage (SSM) in Utah:

 The ruling by the panel is not expected for at least a few months.
 If the panel does not stay their decision then it would be binding on all six states within its jurisdiction: Colorado, Kansas, New Mexico, Oklahoma, Utah and Wyoming.
 However, it is widely expected to be stayed and quickly appealed to the full Circuit Court.

-2014-MAY-19: District Court rules that Utah must recognize legal same-sex marriages:
+2014-MAY-19: District Court rules that Utah must recognize the 1,300 same-sex marriages recently registered:

 Back in 2013-DEC, a U.S. District Judge Robert J. Shelby ruled that same-sex couples must be able to marry in the state.
 Before the state could obtain a stay of this ruling, 17 days later, approximately 1,300 same-sex couples had obtained marriage licenses.
 Over 1,000 were subsequently married.
 Utah initially refused to recognize these marriages as valid.
 However, the federal government did recognize them, and made the newly married couples eligible for some 1,138 federal benefits, protections, and rights on the same basis as opposite-sex couples are eligible.